Frequently Asked Questions

-Eligible alumni from 15/16 have been given opportunity to access their HEAR.
-HEARs then will only be available for continuing students and students starting at NTU from September 2016, students before this time would have been provided with a paper transcript.
-If employers or others need verification of results or a reference they can use HEDD.
+Eligible alumni from 15/16 were given opportunity to access their HEAR when the document was first launched.
+A HEAR document has since been available to all students completing after this time and all current students.
+Students who graduated before 2016 would have been provided with a paper transcript.
+If employers or others need verification of results or a reference they can use our HEDD verification system.

 I am a postgraduate student why do I not get a HEAR?

 The national requirement for the provision of HEARs is for undergraduate students only.
 However, consideration is being given to providing HEARs for postgraduate students at a later date.
-Postgraduate students will continue to receive transcripts with their degree certificates.
+At present, postgraduate students will continue to receive paper transcripts with their degree certificates.